 From black and blue to silver and sable, here are the 11 different types of Poodle coat colors.

-The 11 different types of Poodle coat colors are:
+The 11 different types of Poodle colors are:

 As with black Poodles, brown Poodles are a popular color choice for this breed.
 Brown-colored poodles have rich, chocolate coats with liver points and dark amber-hued eyes.
 Brown fur is caused by the bb gene, while the BB gene results in black Poodles.